How to make money on your blog…with affiliate links

 That post is great overview of the main ways blogs make money, but I wanted to go a bit deeper into the nitty gritty of exactly HOW to make money on your blog via these 5 ways: the pros and cons, the steps you need to take, and what you need to do to make serious money.

 Last time I shared how to make money on your blog with advertising, so this time I am turning my attention to the second category: how to make money on your blog with affiliate links.

 What do we mean by affiliate links?

 As a blogger you can join affiliate schemes, the most well known of these is the Amazon Affiliate Programme.
 Once you’ve joined an affiliate programme you are given a special link.
 You can then drop that link into a blog post (or indeed anywhere on your blog).
 If a reader clicks that link and subsequently go on to make a purchase, you will get a commission – either a percentage (the commission from Amazon is usually somewhere between 3% and 10%) or a flat fee.

 There are lots and lots of affiliate schemes out there – before you recommend a product or service, it’s well worth researching if the company in question has an affiliate scheme you can join.

 Pros and cons

 Bloggers who do well with affiliate links make A LOT of money – thousands per month.
-And a link on your post is much less obtrusive than a large flashy display ad.
+And a link in a blog post is much less obtrusive than a large flashy display ad.
 The link is also more logical – it’s usually in the context of a review on your blog and it comes with your recommendation.
 So if you have a loyal following – an audience who hangs on your every word and buys everything you recommend – then you will do well with affiliate links.

-Although there is obviously a link between page views and affiliate income, the link is less direct than with standard advertising, meaning even a small blog has the potential to make good money with affiliate schemes.
+Although there is obviously a link between pageviews and affiliate income, the link is less direct than with standard advertising, meaning even a small blog has the potential to make good money with affiliate links.